 Construction works will lead to direct habitat loss, through clearance works and earth moving activities.
 Disturbance to habitats may also occur via vehicle movements, lay down areas used for storage of materials and the siting of buildings for construction workers.
-The habitats to be lost are of low intrinsic ecological value and include a large area of intensive grassland.
+The habitats to be lost are of low intrinsic ecological value and include a large area of intensive arable land.
 This loss of habitat will have a certain negative impact of minor significance.

-The proposed poultry unit footprint includes an area of improved intensive grassland; these habitats are considered to be of low ecological value in terms of vegetation as intensive grassland contains few species of note.
-The physical presence of the proposed poultry unit may also affect species moving across the site.
-The operational phase of the proposed poultry unit will have an indirect effect on habitats by affecting surface runoff, pollution from vehicles Without mitigation this will have a certain negative impact of very minor significance.
+The poultry unit footprint includes an area of improved intensive arable land and area of farm storage and waste; these habitats are considered to be of low ecological value in terms of vegetation as intensive arable land contains few species of note.
+The physical presence of the poultry unit may also affect species moving across the site.
+The operational phase of the poultry unit will have an indirect effect on habitats by affecting surface runoff and pollution from vehicles.
+Without mitigation this will have a certain negative impact of very minor significance.